darlenewagner/nextflowViral/README.md

 # nextflowViral
-In the nextflowViral package, the pipeline script, ***bowtieConsensHiCovFromPairedFastq.nf***, is the most up-to-date and generates consensus genomes from paired fastq files mapped to reference at minimum 1X and 25X coverage.
-To run, it requires Nextflow 21.04.3 and above and for setup, it requires Python 3.9.1 and above.
+In the nextflowViral package, the pipeline script, ***bowtieConsensHiCovFromPairedFastq.nf***, is written in Nextflow DSL 1 and is thus out-of-date.
+It generates consensus genomes from paired fastq files mapped to reference at minimum 1X and 25X coverage.
+To run old_DSL1 files, Nextflow 21.04.3 is required.
+To run the new pipelines compatible with DSL 2 (under learn_DSL2), Nextflow 23.10.0 and above is required.
+For setup, Python 3.9.1 and above is required.

 ### Running bowtieConsensusFromPairedFastq.nf
 To run using input parameters in ***nextflow.config***, simply type the following after installation: